extremeshok/powerdns-to-gdnsd/README.md

 ### First Usage
 * Run the script as your superuser, MySQL settings are automatically detected from the powerdns configs

-### Advanced Config Overrides
+### Config Files and Detected Settings
 * Default configs are loaded in the following order if they exist:
 * /etc/pdns/pdns.conf -> /etc/pdns/conf.d/gmysql.conf
 * A minimum of 1 config is required.
 * Specifying a config on the command line (-c | --config) will override the loading of the default configs

-#### Check if signature are being loaded
+#### Testing generated zonefiles
 * Run the following command to display any errors with the generated zonefiles
-* assumes the generated zonefiles have been copied to /etc/gdnsd/zones
+* assumes gdnsd is installed and the generated zonefiles have been copied to /etc/gdnsd/zones

 ```gdnsd -fDSs -c /etc/gdnsd checkconf```